 Here are the 8 episodes of Stranger Things ranked.

 Episode 5: The Flea and the Acrobat.
-4 stars.
+4 ½ stars.
 In which the kids learn about the shadow realm, and others get a direct taste of it — Hopper at the Hawkins institute, and Nancy in “Mirkwood” forest.
 Now that everyone is on to the fact that Will is probably alive, they decide to take action, but things end badly for all involved.
 El sabotages the shadow gate’s magnetic field, ruining Dustin’s plan with the compasses, prompting a jealous fight between Mike and Lucas.
 She then smashes Lucas unconscious, driving a final wedge between them before running off.
 But the pivotal scene is at the end, with Jonathan and Nancy out in the woods, and Nancy enters the gate and gets her (and our) first full view of the shadow beast.
 There’s great exposition in this episode, as the science teacher answers the kids’ questions about parallel universes, and the kids do their own research on the shadow realm in a D&D manual.

 Episode 2: The Weirdo on Maple Street.
 4 stars.
-The kids’ most iconic scene may well be their prepubescent horror at a girl who almost gets naked in front of them.
+The kids’ most iconic scene is their prepubescent horror at a girl who almost gets naked in front of them.
 Mike handles himself with the decorum fitting his leadership role, but the reactions of Lucas and Dustin are downright hilarious.
 (Lucas: “Do you think she slept naked??”
 Dustin: indignantly mimicks her taking off her dress.)
 The other thread to this episode is the party at Steve’s house, in which Nancy loses her virginity.
 I wasn’t a fan of Nancy at this stage, and certainly not Steve; their characters are annoying in the worst way of teens.
 But the later episodes pay this off incredibly well, so it turns out to be a good foundation.
 By the final episode, Nancy and Steve have become likeable precisely for how the horrific events force them to move beyond their hollow concerns for high school popularity and sexual esteem.